jplusplus/check/method.en.md

 _how?_
  * Try to make all data processing in code
- * If you need to process code in a spreadsheet application or similar, save each new version under a new name.
+ * If you need to process data in a spreadsheet application or similar, save each new version under a new name.
 Put each set of versioned files in one folder, named after the original data file, and use the following naming pattern: `YYMMDDxx - changes`.
 E.g.: `map-of-sweden/15060401 - added postal code areas.shp`.
  * Or even better: Use Git for versioning.
  * When collaborating with other people, synchronize a Dropbox folder or a Google Docs document with Github.